nitic04/Mastermindle/README.md

     - added two more coloured pieces for increased difficulty
 - March 7th 2023 - Exception handling
     - prohibited empty and duplicate colour inputs
+- April 1st 2023 - Added ability to use number pad to select colours